h3abionet/h3agwas/README.md

 There is one feature of the original workflow that has been omitted.
 Version 1 supported parallel GWAS anaysis of different data files in one Nextflow run.
 This has been removed.
 Although, not unuseful, this feature complicated the implementation and made expansion more difficulkt and also this capacity can be simulated easily at the operating system level (see the Wiki).

 We have moved all scripts from Python 2 to Python 3, so you will need to have Python 3 installed.
-We are working on moving away from the use of R and Perl to simplify installation.

-This is a development version -- it has been tested on real data but only in one evnironment.
-It has been tested running directly on a machine, using pbs, and using docker (only the plink-qc workflow).
+R and Perl are no longer needed

 ## Outline of documentation